JereKuusela/valheim-infinity_hammer/README.md

 The amount determines how many objects are placed.
 This can be fine-tuned by giving a range.

+If nothing is selected, stacking is applied to the hovered piece.

 Note: Choosing the correction direction can be difficult when rotating the selection.
 But you can easily try things by reverting the changes with `undo`.

 Examples: